divaamahajan/URLshortening-distributed-system/README.md

 uvicorn main:app --reload
 ```

-The `uvicorn` command is used to run the ASGI server.
+- The `uvicorn` command is used to run the ASGI server.
 It automatically reloads the server when changes are detected in the source code.
-The main in above command is the [main-server](https://github.com/divaamahajan/URLshortening-distributed-system/blob/main/server/main.py) python file.
+- The main file used by `uvicorn` to run the server is `main.py`. [main-server](https://github.com/divaamahajan/URLshortening-distributed-system/blob/main/server/main.py) python file.

 ## API Endpoints